-- Reimburse at 0 percent of HASC group payment schedule for a procedure that is terminated for nonmedical or medical reasons before the facility has expended substantial resources. - Reimburse at 33 percent of HASC group payment schedule up to the administration of anesthesia. - Reimburse at 67 percent of HASC group payment schedule after the administration of anesthesia but before incision. - Reimburse at 100 percent of HASC group payment schedule after incision.
+- Reimburse at 0 percent of HASC payment for a procedure that is terminated for nonmedical or medical reasons before the facility has expended substantial resources. - Reimburse at 33 percent of HASC payment up to the administration of anesthesia. - Reimburse at 67 percent of HASC payment after the administration of anesthesia but before incision. - Reimburse at 100 percent of HASC payment after incision.